viljarjf/nano/README.md

 # 5th semester
 ### TMT4320 Nanomaterialer

-- Exercises in nanomaterials with python and latex
+- Exercises in nanomaterials with python and latex.
+Did not finish

 ### TDT4120 Algoritmer og datastrukturer